yemikudaisi/downtime-monitor/README.md

-# Downtime Monitor (dmon)
+# Downtime Monitor (Nettus)

-A desktop app for monitoring networked sservice (e.g website's, email) downtime.
-Previously developed in Electron, it is not beinf developed as a Tauri app.
-Note that the current version os a work in progress and not fit for use.
+A cross-platform desktop app for monitoring network services (e.g website's, email) up time.
+Desgined for display in small server room monitoring where visual/sound notification takes precedence.
+Previously developed in Electron, it is now being developed as a Tauri app.
+Note that the current version is a work in progress and not fit for use.

 ![Screenshot](docs/screenshot-1.png)

 ## Dependencies

 - [Tauri Apps](https://tauri.app/)

+## Road Map
+- [ ] Monitor Website Status
+- [ ] Monitor SSL Expiry
+- [ ] Monitor SMTP
+- [ ]Support Extensions (Possibly via [RhaiScript](https://rhai.rs/) or [Python](https://www.python.org/))